-Perfect for: outdoor enthusiasts, families with kids, foodies
+Mugello – Perfect day trip from Florence for: shopping lovers outdoor enthusiasts, families with kids

-The main landmarks not to miss here are the spectacular view over the Tuscan countryside, Fiesole cathedral and the beautiful roman amphitheatre, all within easy reach one from the other.
+The main landmarks not to miss here are the spectacular view over the Tuscan countryside, Fiesole cathedral and the beautiful Roman amphitheater, all within easy reach one from the other.

 To make the most of your day, I recommend to break up exploration with lunch at the wonderful Maiano farm and indulge in their elegant offerings.